mackelec/BluePill_stm32Duino_how_I_set_it_up/README.md

 Read about them hear  http://stm32duino.com/viewtopic.php?f=50&t=2900&hilit=robotdyn

+##### Programing Tools

+In order to flash the Blue Pill you are going to need a USB to Serial device or stLinkV2.
+[Example of USB serial device :] (https://www.ebay.com.au/itm/STC-microcontroller-Auto-download-SCM-Burning-Programmer-USB-to-TTL-3-3-5V-Cable/362591879808?hash=item546c290280:g:~hcAAOSwPPtckwhi&frcectupt=true)

 ### Preparing the BluePill

 As mentioned all BluePills have the wrong value for R10, which should be 1.5k ohm.
-You could replace R10 before you solder the pins on, it get difficult after you've done so.
+You could replace R10 before you solder the pins on, it gets difficult after the pins are solder on.
 Or you could solder a resistor on as shown in the image.

 #### Flashing the Boot Loader